fundacionjala/enforce-gradle-plugin/_docs/delete.md

 Using excludes parameter
-This commando delete all files excluding all classes.
+This command delete all files excluding all classes.

     $ gradle delete -Pexcludes=classes